This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is pediatric palliative care?

 Pediatric palliative care (PPC) is specialized care for children with serious long-term, health conditions.
-Palliative care focuses on relieving your child's symptoms and improving your family's quality of life.
+The goal of palliative care is to prevent and relieve any suffering your child may have.
+The goal is also to help improve quality of life for your child and your family.
 Palliative care is provided in addition to the treatment your child is already receiving.
-Your child's palliative care team will work together with his healthcare providers.
-Care will be specific to your family's needs.
+Your child's palliative care team will work together with his or her healthcare providers.
+Care will be specific to your child's and your family's needs.
 PPC can begin at any stage of your child's illness.
-It may even begin before your child's birth.
 The care may change depending on changes in your child's condition and your family's goals for treatment.
 PPC can be provided in a hospital, at home, or in an outpatient setting.

 Who provides PPC?